GIScience/climate-action-heating-emissions/resources/purpose.md

 Estimate greenhouse gas emissions resulting from heating residential buildings in any area within Germany.
+As the underlying data is derived from the 2022 census, the results correspond to 2022 conditions.

 This tool provides two different types of emission estimates:
 - direct (aka, scope 1) carbon dioxide emissions which are originate directly from residential buildings as a result of burning fuels (e.g., gas, oil, wood) to generate heat.